AndrewYang2024/AndrewYang2024.github.io/_drafts/2022-07-01-Real-Analysis-Midterm.md

 Quite frankly, I did not anticipate the surrender of the Russian military after the Kherson counteroffensive.
 I understood the offensive to be a limited operation designed by the Ukrainian general staff to avoid any major battles with massive casualties.
 The objective was simply to isolate the Russian forces stationed at and around Kherson in order to make those positions untenable over time such that they would have to be pulled back across the Dnieper River.
 The retaking of the city of Kherson would be an important step forward but the war would remain protracted.

-What I did not see coming was that the loss of Kherson would give Putin a heart attack and force him to hand power down to Patrushev **[Nikolai Patrushev, Secretary of the Security Council of the Russian Federation]** who decided to retreat all Russian regular and other mobilized forces from Ukraine entirely, including Crimea, Luhansk, and Donetsk oblasts.
+What I did not see coming was that the loss of Kherson would give Putin a heart attack and force him to hand power down to Patrushev {% marginnote 'mn-id-1' 'Nikolai Patrushev, Secretary of the Security Council of the Russian Federation' '' %}  who decided to retreat all Russian regular and other mobilized forces from Ukraine entirely, including Crimea, Luhansk, and Donetsk oblasts.
 If was as if the late Gorbachev had come back from the dead to possess Patrushev, who turned out to be surprisingly in favor of engagement with the West.
 He encouraged Ukraine to join NATO while making explicit overtures about integrating the Russian Federation with NATO to counterbalance the rise of China.

 Once that happened, I realized that this was going to be the last nail in the coffin for my profession.
 I knew that all funding for all Russia policy and related think tanks were going to be mercilessly cut because Russia was now part of the rules-based international order.
 And so I decided to look for something else to do.